progrium/progrium.com/source/wiki/Mailhooks.html.markdown

 I'm quite certain the moment I got home I started working on Mailhooks.
 I even built a prototype of that email attachement to GIF service idea with it.

 I like this story because it paints a picture of how we thought the world should be, and how I still think it should be 10 years later.
 It *should* have been that easy to wire together, *on our phones, while hiking*.
-And not just for veteran programmers, but for some kids that just knew basic web programming and had a cool idea.
+And not just for veteran programmers, but in particular it should be easy for excited kids that know basic web programming and have a cool idea.

-Just the other day on Facebook, I noticed my friend [Tantek](http://tantek.com/) bemoaning how difficult it would be to add an email interface to a project of his.
+Just the other day on Facebook, I noticed my friend [Tantek](http://tantek.com/), a veteran programmer, bemoaning how difficult it would be to add an email interface to a project of his.
 Apparently difficult enough that it wasn't worth it.
 Still, today.

 That said, [SendGrid](https://sendgrid.com/) does have exactly what Mailhooks is [as a feature now](https://sendgrid.com/docs/API_Reference/Webhooks/parse.html).
 And a few people have linked me to recent projects that do the same thing.
 In one case it was framed as "to make email bots".
 Yes, and plenty more.
 There is a demand for this, though I would posit not enough to start a company for.